How to Perform an HOA Audit: A Step-by-Step Guide

 External Audits: Conducted by a CPA or Auditor

-To stop potential biases from happening and ensure a thorough, objective review of the financial records, external audits are most recommended.
+To prevent potential biases and ensure a thorough, objective review of the financial records, external audits are strongly recommended.

 External audits are conducted by independent CPAs or professional auditors.
-These experts bring a fresh, unbiased perspective to the financial review process, and overlook the HOA’s records for any signs of mismanagement, fraud, or non-compliance.
+These experts bring a fresh, unbiased perspective to the financial review process and review the HOA’s records for any signs of mismanagement, fraud, or non-compliance.

 The results of an external audit can give HOA members confidence in the association’s financial management, fostering trust within the community.